Are you looking to rewrite your financial future? If so, there is

 What you might consider an emergency might be different from what someone else considers an emergency.
 However, all that matters is that you have the MONEY SET ASIDE when an emergency does arise.

 Like it or not at some point something will happen.

 Its super simple to get started!
 Add all of your expenses for a month.
 Now multiply it by 5!
 That is the number you want to

 Yes, its a lot of money but it should be!
-If you were to lose your job you would want to have enough money to pay all of your expenses for the next 5 months.
+If you were to lose your job, you would want to have enough money to pay all of your expenses for the next five months.
 Especially, if you are a one-income family.

-Don’t let it sit in an ordinary savings account!
+Whatever you do, don’t let your money sit in an ordinary savings account!
 This will not make you money, unlike the above option that will.